Helen Herron Taft: Entering the White House

 Taft considered it a personal victory when her husband was elected president in 1908, as she had guided him toward the office.
 She eagerly planned for the upcoming inauguration and her term as first lady, including how she would manage the White House.
 She also had her inaugural dress sent to the Philippines so that it could be embroidered there.
-President Roosevelt was unavailable on the day of President Taft's inauguration, so Taft determined that she would ride to the White House with her husband in Roosevelt's place, becoming the first presidential wife to do so.
+President Roosevelt was unavailable on the day of President Taft's inauguration [disputed - discuss], so Taft determined that she would ride to the White House with her husband in Roosevelt's place, becoming the first presidential wife to do so.

 Upon entering the White House, Taft had the White House redecorated, and she removed the trophy heads that Theodore Roosevelt had mounted on the walls.
 She made several other decorative changes, taking inspiration from Eastern cultures and using flowers from the White House greenhouse.
 She had twin beds put into the White House for the first time, and she made accommodations for the White House silver collection by installing a vault and a silver cleaner.
-She also made staff changes, replacing with the ushers with footmen and the steward with a housekeeper.
+She also made staff changes, replacing the ushers with footmen and the steward with a housekeeper.
 Taft was strict about cleanliness and presentation in the White House, and her decorative talents were celebrated by contemporary journalists.

 In May 1909, shortly after her husband's term began, Taft suffered a stroke, impairing her speech and limiting movement in right arm and leg.
 She left Washington to recover, causing newspapers to report that she had suffered a nervous breakdown.
 Over the following year, Taft was forced to relearn how to speak.
 She took a less active role after her stroke, but she remained involved in White House affairs.
 Though her condition improved over time, she would never fully recover.
 The nature of her stroke was not disclosed to the press, following a long-standing precedent of the press not inquiring about the first lady's private life.